 7.8 IR Flat Fields

-Prior to 2020, only P-flats were used in the pipeline, acquired first in 2008 during ground testing (see Section 7.8.1), and again in 2010 using sky flats to derive a smooth, wavelength-independent correction to the ground flats (see Section 7.8.2).
-With over 10 years of on-orbit imaging, sky flats now have sufficient signal-to-noise to fully replace the ground-based solutions in six filters (F098M, F105W, F110W, F125W, F140W, and F160W).
-For the remaining nine imaging filters, new P-flats were computed by multiplying the ground flat by a smooth (L-flat) correction derived via wavelength interpolation from residuals in the six most-used filters (see Section 7.8.3; WFC3 ISR 2021-01).
-Using the same archival observations to derive sky flats, new delta-flats were computed to correct for 'blobs', low-sensitivity artifacts in IR images appearing over time (WFC3 ISR 2021-10).
-A detailed description of IR blobs is provided in Section 7.5 and a discussion of the new blob flats in Section 7.8.4.
+Prior to 2020, only P-flats were used in the calwf3 pipeline for IR images.
+These flats were first acquired in 2008 during ground testing (see Section 7.8.1), and then updated in 2010 using sky flats to derive a smooth, in-flight correction to the ground flats (see Section 7.8.2).
+In 2020, new sky flats were computed in using over 10 years of on-orbit imaging.
+For six filters (F098M, F105W, F110W, F125W, F140W, and F160W), the sky flats have sufficient signal-to-noise to fully replace the ground-based solutions.
+For the remaining nine IR imaging filters, new P-flats were computed by multiplying each ground flat by an interpolated in-flight correction based on sensitivity residuals from sky flats at similar wavelengths (see Section 7.8.3; WFC3 ISR 2021-01).
+At the same time, new delta-flats were computed for six filters to correct for low-sensitivity artifacts known as 'blobs' appearing in the IR observations over time (WFC3 ISR 2021-10).
+A detailed description of IR blobs is provided in Section 7.5 and a discussion of the new delta-flats in Section 7.8.4.

 7.8.1 Ground Flats